haptork/easyLambda/Readme.md

 discussed and for above two data-flow figures.
 Many other examples also use flow properties.

+## Quick Start
+Check out the [tutorial](tutorial.md) and follow the examples in the sequence given in [examples/Readme.md](examples/Readme.md).
+Feel free to ask for any specific queries.
+I am hoping to add more tutorials with focus on specific areas like simulation data-processing for old C programmers etc.

 ## How to install

 ### Requirements